 - the value added of having a common agricultural policy

 - challenges ahead (fair standard of living for farmers, environment and climate change)

 - a need for a simpler and more effective policy

-Along with the Commission's own on-the-ground analysis of the current state of play and an assessment of the potential impact of any proposed policy changes, will feed into a communication on modernising and simplifying the CAP before the end of 2017.
+Along with the Commission's own on-the-ground analysis of the current state of play, those findings will feed into a communication on modernising and simplifying the CAP before the end of 2017.